openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 # Issues

 On Janeway, issues organise articles for publication.
-While articles do not have to be part of an issue, some external services (such as CrossRef) require that articles be assigned to an issue.
+While articles do not have to be part of an issue, some external services (such as Crossref) require that articles be assigned to an issue.
 As such, it is recommended to use issues where possible.
-If your journal uses continuous publication, you may wish to create yearly issues to add articles to.
+If your journal uses continuous publication, it is recommended to create yearly issues to add articles to.

 Articles are typically assigned to issues during the **Pre-publication** stage, but can be assigned a projected issue at any point in the publication workflow.
 Issues can also be managed independently through the **Issue manager**, available from both the **Manager** page and the main sidebar.

-## Issue Types
+## Issue types

 Janeway provides two built-in issue types :
 - Issue — the standard publication issue.